keting-ai/KT-docker/README.md

 2. Using Cgroup to limit the resources

 Available features are:
-- Run an initial command in the specified container
 - Start run a container (an image, rigorously)
 - Execute a container (this means a container exists, just start run it)
 - Stop a container (stop running)